Argentine bondholders say country in credit 'wasteland' amid economic crises

 “Instead of heralding a reopening of access to markets to support Argentina’s manifest investment needs, the aftermath of the debt restructuring is a virtual wasteland for Argentine credit,” the Exchange Bondholder Group and Argentina Creditor Committee said.

-Argentina’s center-left Peronist government, in place since last December, has this year restructured over $100 billion with private creditors and is in negotiations to defer some $45 billion in payments to the International Monetary Fund.
+Argentina’s center-left Peronist government, in place since last December, has this year restructured over $100 billion with private creditors and is in negotiations to defer some $45 billion owed to the International Monetary Fund.

-Reporting by Rodrigo Campos and Eliana Raszewski; Editing by Adam Jourdan and Jonathan Oatis
+Reporting by Rodrigo Campos and Eliana Raszewski; Editing by Adam Jourdan, Jonathan Oatis & Shri Navaratnam

 Our Standards: The Thomson Reuters Trust Principles.